MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-overview.md

 ## Next steps

-Review the following articles in this section to learn more about building bots using the Bot Builder SDK for .NET.
+Learn more about building bots using the Bot Builder SDK for .NET by reviewing articles throughout this section, beginning with:

 - [Get Started](bot-framework-dotnet-getstarted.md): Quickly build and test a simple bot by following instructions in this step-by-step tutorial.
 - [Key concepts](bot-framework-dotnet-concepts.md): Learn about key concepts in the Bot Builder SDK for .NET.
-- **How to**: See task-focused code samples that show how to use various features of the Bot Builder SDK for .NET.
-- [Debugging](bot-framework-dotnet-debugging.md): Learn how to debug a bot that was built using the Bot Builder SDK for .NET.

-If you encounter problems or have suggestions regarding the Bot Builder SDK for .NET, see [Support](bot-framework-resources-support.md) for a list of resources that provide opportunities for support and feedback.
+If you encounter problems or have suggestions regarding the Bot Builder SDK for .NET, see [Support](bot-framework-resources-support.md) for a list of available resources.